isabella232/help-7/gitbook/superquery/scheduled-queries/updating-scheduled-queries.md

 # Updating scheduled queries

-Open your [Scheduled Queries Manager](managing-scheduled-queries.md) by clicking on the "Scheduled queries" icon in your lefthand resource panel.
+Open your [Scheduled Queries Manager](managing-scheduled-queries.md) by clicking on the "Scheduled queries" icon in your left-hand resource panel.
 This is where you go to view, edit, and manage all of your scheduled queries.

 <!-- markdownlint-disable-next-line -->
 ![](<../.gitbook/assets/image (85).png>)